Memory from coupled instabilities in unfolded crumpled sheets: Results and Discussion

-\emph{Mesoscopic excitations -} We now turn to investigate the mechanism underlying the mechanical and memory response reported above.
+We now turn to investigate the mechanism underlying the mechanical and memory response reported above.
 Since the force jumps are a central feature of the mechanical response, we start by investigating their geometric origin.
 We characterise a single force jump by varying the motor displacement periodically in a small interval around one such event.
-The resulting force-displacement curve shows that each event is reversible (Fig. \ref{fig3}a).
+The resulting force-displacement curve shows that each event is reversible.
+An example of one such measurement is shown in Fig. \ref{fig3}a.
 However, the threshold for the transition in the increasing strain direction is larger than the threshold required to reverse the transition.
 Thus, a single event defines a two-state hysteresis loop, a \textit{hysteron}.
+For each hysteron we denote the flipping thresholds $\Delta_{i}^{+}>\Delta_{i}^{-}$.
 Collecting the magnitudes of many force jumps in the increasing displacement phase of the cycle, we find their distribution is broad, spanning several decades in magnitude (see Fig. \ref{fig3}b).

-The planar geometry of our crumpled sheets enables direct imaging of the geometric transformations occurring at these instabilities.
+The planar geometry of our crumpled sheets enables direct imaging of the geometric transformations occurring at an instability.
 Using a 3D scanner, we measure the topography of the sheet before and after a single force jump.
-Subtracting the two measurements reveals that each force jump is a result of a localized event, in which a small region of the sheet snaps suddenly, in a direction perpendicular to the plane of the sheet (Fig. \ref{fig3}c).
-For the most part, the bistable geometric features are tips of d-cones, or small flat facets that undergo buckling.
-We note that these instabilities are accompanied by audible acoustic emissions, and the resulting crackling noise was shown to exhibit a universal power-law distribution of intensities \citep{houle1996acoustic,kramer1996universal,sethna2001crackling}.
+Subtracting the two measurements reveals that each force jump is a result of a localized event, in which a small region of the sheet snaps suddenly, in a direction perpendicular to the plane of the sheet.
+An example is shown in Fig. \ref{fig3}c.
+The bistable geometric features are localized, and for the most part consist of tips of d-cones, vertices formed at the crossing points of ridges, or small flat facets that undergo buckling \cite{kramer1996universal,lechenault2015generic}.
+We note that the instabilities are accompanied by audible acoustic emissions, and the resulting crackling noise was shown to exhibit a universal power-law distribution of intensities \cite{houle1996acoustic,kramer1996universal,sethna2001crackling}.